neovim/neovim/CONTRIBUTING.md

 - Your PR must include [test coverage][run-tests].
 - Avoid cosmetic changes to unrelated files in the same commit.
 - Use a [feature branch][git-feature-branch] instead of the master branch.
-- Use a _rebase workflow_ for small PRs.
+- Use a _rebase workflow_ for all PRs.
   - After addressing review comments, it's fine to force-push.
-- Use a _merge workflow_ (as opposed to "rebase") for big, high-risk PRs.
-  - Merge `master` into your PR when there are conflicts or when master introduces breaking changes.
-  - Do not edit commits that come before the merge commit.

 ### Merging to master